 The median price of a month of chemotherapy has increased by an order of magnitude during the past 20 years, far exceeding inflation over the same period.
 Along with rising prices, increases in cost sharing have forced patients to directly shoulder a greater portion of those costs, resulting in undue financial burden and, in some cases, cost-related nonadherence to treatment.
 What can we do to intervene on treatment-related financial toxicity of patients?
 No one party can single-handedly solve the problem, and the solution must be multifaceted and creative.
 A productive discussion of the problem must avoid casting blame and, instead, must look inward for concrete starting points toward improvement in the affordability and value of cancer care.
 With these points in mind, the authors-representatives from the pharmaceutical industry, insurance providers, oncologists, and patient advocacy-have each been asked to respond with a practical answer to the provocative hypothetical question, “If you could propose one thing, and one thing only, in terms of an action or change by the constituency you represent in this discussion, what would that be?”

 CARE’s response is: “CARE’s one thing of action is to assist local cancer patients with financial assistance.
 CARE will assist cancer patients who reside in Las Cruces and Doña Ana County who have recently been diagnosed with any type of cancer and are in active treatment to cure, shrink or stop the progression of their cancer.
-CARE will provide financial assistance for non-medical needs, basic living needs for a specified period of time while they are receiving chemotherapy, radiation, surgery or a transplant.
+CARE will provide financial assistance for non-medical needs, basic living needs for a specified period of time while they are receiving active treatment: chemotherapy, radiation or surgery.
 Assistance is provided so that local cancer patients can concentrate on treatment, healing, recovery and survival.
 CARE’s goal is to be part of the solution to improve patient health outcomes.”